sisinflab/CNNs-in-VRSs/README.md

         ...
 ```
 **N.B.** The dataset folder structure requires the notation ```<dataset_name>_<cnn_name>```, even though the different dataset folders contain the exact same files.
 This is due to the fact that, when training and evaluating state-of-the-art visual-based recommender systems on these datasets through [Elliot](https://github.com/sisinflab/elliot), they need to be recognized as different datasets.

+### Run and evaluate recommendations
 To reproduce the results discussed in the paper, please follow these three steps:

 1. Extract visual features from item images.
 You can refer to this GitHub [repository](https://github.com/sisinflab/Image-Feature-Extractor).
 2. Train and evaluate the visual-based recommenders through [this fork](https://github.com/danielemalitesta/elliot_expl) of [Elliot](https://github.com/sisinflab/elliot) (**TO BE MERGED INTO THE MASTER BRANCH SOON**).
 3. Evaluate the *visual diversity* (**VisDiv**).
 Again, you can refer to this GitHub [repository](https://github.com/sisinflab/Image-Feature-Extractor).

 ### The Authors